40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 This plastic bag dispenser would also be handy in the basement or wherever you keep your cat’s litter box or near your dog’s leash.
 Then you’ll have a stash of bags ready when it’s time to clean up after your pet.

 Interesting in turning more trash into treasure?
-Check out 50 things to repurpose all around the house.
+Here are 50 things to repurpose all around the house.

 A handy way to store small metal items such as nail clippers, tweezers, etc., in a bathroom cabinet is to simply stick a few magnets to the back of the cabinet or inside the cabinet door for holding the items.
 Then they’ll be organized and in plain sight when you need them.